openedx/edx-platform/openedx/core/djangoapps/content/learning_sequences/README.rst

 Making any synchronous calls to these systems will break the performance goals of this app.
-If you need data from these systems, please find a way to push that data into smaller mdoels at course publish time.
+If you need data from these systems, please find a way to push that data into smaller models at course publish time.